Diagnosing Alzheimer’s Disease

 Cognitive and Neuropsychological Tests

-- Sudden changes in personality.
+- Sudden or unexplained changes in personality or mood

-- Repeating questions or sentences.
+- Repeating questions or statements in the same conversation

 Some of the most common and effective cognitive and behavioral tests include: